 The Colour Red

 As can be seen from the picture below, the limited colour palette allows red to shine.
-The red of Millie’s hair and shirt functions as a symbol of naughty.
+The red of Millie’s hair and shirt functions as a symbol of naughtiness.
 Notice that in the room, the red objects highlight where Millie has been naughty.
-Though technically her handprints and scribbles are on posters and therefore not ‘acts of naughty’ in the most straightforward sense, we see on subsequent pages that Millie does scribble where she shouldn’t.
+Though technically her handprints and scribbles are on posters and therefore not ‘acts of naughty’ in the most straightforward sense, we see on subsequent pages that Millie does scribble where she should not.
 She most definitely is the sort of child who leaves messy handprints behind for others to clean up.

 Note also the way the teddy bear gazes straight at the ‘camera’, inviting the reader to take part in our admonishment of this naughty kid.
 The facial expressions are depicted perfectly.
 The baby looks distraught, the dog looks resigned, the cat looks side-eyed and Millie looks quite content.